akseidel/pywordletool/EXPECTEDSTEPS_Readme.md

 <a id="singleton"></a>

 * **Singleton** refers to a group containing only one word.
-  * All **singleton** groups, except if it a "perfect match", are E( )=1.
+  * All **singleton** groups, except if it is a "perfect match", are E( )=1.
 In the **context** of the guess falling into that non-perfect match group the guess step is already made.
 There will be only one word, the solution, remaining to select.
 The **singleton** guess's non-perfect match group's contribution to the expected number of steps is **p(Gi)*(1 + 1)**.
 Falling into that condition results in 2 steps total.
 The first step, being the first 'guess' results in one remaining word to 'guess'.
 The second step is 'guessing' that last remaining word.
   * The **singleton** "perfect match" group is E( )=0.
 In the **context** of the guess falling into that perfect match group the guess step is already made.
 That guess's "perfect match" group's contribution to the expected number of steps is **p(Gi)*(1 + 0)**.
 Falling into that condition results in 1 step total.

 <a id="in-pool"></a>